marten-seemann/draft-seemann-tsvwg-udp-fragmentation/draft-seemann-tsvwg-udp-fragmentation.md

 Similar to the Apple platforms, dual-stack sockets are IPv6 sockets with the IPV6_V6ONLY option set to 0.
 IPv4 packets must be sent using an IPv4-mapped IPv6 address.
-However, contractary to Apple platforms, the DF bit on IPv4 packets is controlled by the IP_DONTFRAGMENT socket option.
+However, contrary to Apple platforms, the DF bit on IPv4 packets is controlled by the IP_DONTFRAGMENT socket option.